-White House tells Nadler it won’t participate in impeachment hearings: ‘You should end this inquiry now’
+White House won’t participate in impeachment hearings, tells Nadler to 'end this inquiry now’

 CLICK HERE TO GET THE FOX NEWS APP

-Nadler scheduled the next impeachment hearing for 9 am Monday where lawyers for Democrats and Republicans on the House Intelligence Committee will present their evidence.
+Nadler scheduled the next impeachment hearing for 9 a.m. on Monday, where lawyers for Democrats and Republicans on the House Intelligence Committee will present their evidence.

 Fox News’ Chad Pergram contributed to this report.